- Types Of Questions

 Tell me about yourself.

-I’m a sophomore at City University studying biology, but I’m also a member of the school newspaper, the orchestra, and the film society.
-I’m interested in exploring how we can use plant cells to improve our health and I hope to be a researcher in a lab dedicated to this after I graduate.
+I’m currently a sophomore at City University studying biology.
+I’m also actively involved in the school newspaper, orchestra, and film society.
+I’m particularly interested in how plant cells can enhance our health and aspire to be a researcher in a lab focused on this area after graduation.

 -